Is Single-View Mesh Reconstruction Ready for Robotics?: 3D Reconstruction - A Brief Taxonomy

 \subsection{Training Data}

-Modern AI is heavily data-driven, relying on ever-larger datasets \cite{schuhmann_laion-5b_2022,kirillov_segment_2023, patel_introduction_2020}.
-In contrast to text and image data, 3D data is not as prevalent on the internet which is the reason why 3D datasets have historically been smaller-scale than their text or image counterparts.

-Most existing large-scale 3D datasets are primarily object-centric rather than scene-centric.
+3D datasets have historically been smaller than text or image datasets and most existing large-scale 3D datasets are primarily object-centric rather than scene-centric.
 This focus on isolated objects fails to capture important contextual relationships between objects in realistic environments.
 For robotics applications seeking to create accurate digital twins of entire scenes, having training data that represents realistic object arrangements, support relationships, and partial occlusions is crucial.
 Scene-level data would allow reconstruction models to learn typical object configurations and physical constraints that govern real-world environments.
 Without such contextual learning, models struggle to produce physically plausible reconstructions of complex scenes, leading to the stability and collision issues we observe in our evaluations.